yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 The lookup service runs by default as a standalone JVM process started by the GSA.
 You can also embed it to run together with the GSM.
 In general, you should run 2 lookup services per system.
 Running more than 2 lookup services may cause an overhead, due to the chatting and heartbeat mechanism performed between the services and the lookup service, to signal the existence of the service.

 # Zones
-The [GigaSpaces Zone|XAP91:Configuring the Processing Unit SLA#Deployment Requirements - Hosts, Zones and Machine Utilization] allows you to "label" a running GSC(s) before starting it.
+The depanlinkGigaSpaces Zonetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Configuring+the+Processing+Unit+SLA#Deployment+Requirements+-+Hosts,+Zones+and+Machine+Utilizationbelakanglink allows you to "label" a running GSC(s) before starting it.
 The GigaSpaces **Zone** should be used to isolate applications and a Data-Grid running on the same network.
 It has been designed to allow users to deploy a processing unit into specific set of GSCs where all these **sharing the same set of LUSs and GSMs**.

 The **Zone** property can be used for example to deploy your Data-Grid into a specific GSC(s) labeled with specific zone(s).
 The zone is specified prior to the GSC startup, and cannot be changed once the GSC has been started. depanimagezones.jpgtengahimage/attachment_files/sbp/zones.jpgbelakangimage